Be8-Systems/be8-backend/README.md

 ### /groupstorekey

-Everytime a member leaves the group or is added a new group key is getting generated and stored encrypted for every member of the group.
+Everytime a member leaves the group or is added, a new group key is getting generated and stored encrypted for every member of the group.
 Also the groupVersion is increased and stored for every member that is still in the group.

 ```javascript
 const body = {